Top 10 Malaga Shopping Spots

 Malaga Shopping Centres

 Located on the port between the Pompidou Centre and the lighthouse, this is a good venue for browsing the shops (fashion, sports and accessories mainly).
-An art and crafts market takes place at weekends when there’s usually live entertainment too.
+An art and crafts market takes place at weekends.

 Top tip – do your shopping in the late afternoon and then take a seat to watch the sun go down over the Cathedral and Malaga ferris wheel.

-Time out – splurge on a gourmet dinner at JCG Restaurante, the only Michelin-starred restaurant in Malaga.
+Time out – splurge on a gourmet dinner at JCG Restaurante, one of the only two Michelin-starred restaurants in Malaga.

 El Corte Inglés